justintbi/354_RubyOnRails/README.md

 # Ruby On Rails

-* why you chose the programming language
+## Why did I choose to research Ruby on Rails?

-* a bit of history of the programming language
+## A Brief History of Ruby on Rails

-* for what kinds of tasks the language is particularly suitable
+## What kinds of tasks is Ruby on Rails particularly suitable for?

-* some example of where it is used successfully
+## What are some examples of where Ruby on Rails is used successfully?

-* why I should consider the language to implement which task
+## Why should one consider Ruby on Rails for website development?

-* some features you found particularly interesting
+## Some features I found particularly interesting